Impact Summit / April 14, 2019

-Technology has given us information, transparency and connectivity, but also brought up new complex challenges for the modern day, particularly around ‘data-gone-bad’.
-However, it’s worth remembering that data-gone-good has changed the way we interact with businesses, giving us the means to assess them on everything from workplace culture to environmental impact to tax history.
-With the rise of social media, we can publicly promote and share brands that match our personal values.
+Technology has given us information, transparency and connectivity, but also brought up new complex challenges for the modern-day, particularly around ‘data-gone-bad’.
+However, it’s worth remembering that data-gone-good has changed the way we interact with businesses.
+We now have the means to assess information on everything from workplace culture to environmental impact on tax history.
+With the rise of social media, we can publicly promote and share brands that match our values.
 Increasingly, the power is with the people.

 Beyond information and transparency, technology also represents one of the fastest-growing sectors for work, accessibility and innovation.
 Our Tech For Good track at Impact Summit 2019 will explore the positive role of tech and data in today’s world.
-Speakers include Irina Preda from Code Your Future, whose team works with refugees and underprivileged groups, providing them with some of the most sought-after skills around and connecting them with companies looking for talent
+Speakers on this track include Irina Preda from Code Your Future.
+Her team works with refugees and disadvantaged groups, providing them with some of the most sought-after skills and connecting them with companies looking for talent.

 It’s cool to care

 One such brand is Hey Girls, founded by Impact Summit speaker Celia Hodson in 2018.
 Hey Girls launched menstrual products that use a buy-one-give-one model to combat period poverty in the UK.
-The sanitary market has been dominated for decades by the likes of Tampax and Always (both owned by P&G), but within a year of trading, Hey Girls was already stocked by supermarket giants Asda and Waitrose, and had donated 2.3 million products to those in need.
+Brands Tampax and Always (both owned by P&G) have historically dominated the sanitary market, but within a year of trading, Hey Girls was stocked by supermarket giants Asda and Waitrose.
+Not only that, they had donated 2.3 million products to those in need.